KAIST-IS521/2018s-onion-team4/README.md

 It use PGP for encrypt or decrypt messages.

-Our system use 1234 port to listen a packet, which means you cannot run two messenger at the same time.

 Also, our messenger provides ascii art feature!
 You can send your favorite picture to other guy.

 Build & Run